harrycresswell/harry/site/content/pages/now.md

 - We working on [a few new update](https://harrycr.es/2Z6HF7l) to [indtl.com](https://indtl.com/) which will launch very soon.
 - I’m in the process of building [SeedTribe v.3.0](https://harrycr.es/2IjtyVF).
 We’re using [Sanity.io](https://www.sanity.io/) for the CMS.
 It’s what they call ’headless’, meaning you can query the data in the form of a JSON API from any front-end you choose.
 We went with [GatsbyJS](https://www.gatsbyjs.org/) for this and we use [GraphQL](https://graphql.org/) to query the the data.
-- I recently built [a mini jobs board](https://clever-perlman-f0786d.netlify.com/) to test out a new workflow.
+- I recently built [a jobs board](https://jobs.angelinvestmentnetwork.co.uk/) to test out a new workflow.
 This is my first crack at building a React app and working with CSS-in-JS.
 It’s built with [GatsbyJS](https://www.gatsbyjs.org/), [Styled Components](https://www.styled-components.com/), [Styled System](https://styled-system.com/) and [Forestry](https://forestry.io/) for a Git based CMS.

 ### Currently Studying